adnammit/notes/javascript.md

         * methods: write(), getElementById()
     - window
         * properties: location (url)
+* properties of an object can be accessed using dot or bracket notation
+    - dot notation is generally easier to read, but using bracket notation allows us to use variable to access properties
+    ```javascript
+        let obj = {
+            cat: 'meow',
+            dog: 'woof'
+        };

+        let sound = obj.dog; // 'woof'
+        let animal = 'cat';
+        sound = obj[animal]; // 'meow'
+    ```

 * an **object literal** is a comma-separated list of name-value pairs wrapped in curly braces
     - may be on one line or multiple